• Skip to primary navigation

 Should oatmeal cookie dough be chilled before baking?

 Chilling the dough is optional in my recipe.
-You can chill the dough while it sits for 5-10 minutes if you like.
+You can chill the dough while it sits for 5-10 minutes.

 Can you use quick oats instead of rolled oats?